tanamim/MIN16/README.md

 ## Design Documents

 ### Design Bit format
 The first step is to determine **word size** (i.e., how many bits are bound together to carry machine instruction on a digital circuit board).
 Once word size is determined, how do you divide those bits into parts?
-As shown below, typical arithmetic instruction contains three components, **Operation Code**, **Destination Regiser**, and **Source Register**.
+As shown below, a typical arithmetic instruction contains three components, **Operation Code**, **Destination Regiser**, and **Source Register**.

 By using the basic example below, `ADD $r1, $r10` is expressed in hexadecimal digit as `001a`.
 This is an instruction to add the value of source register 10 to destination register 1.